A 12 Step Guide to Home Furnishings eCommerce

 Who will benefit: Stores with high-end products or those looking to build customer loyalty.

-97% of consumers consider tracking an order a key features.
+97% of consumers consider tracking an order as a key feature.

 24% of shoppers are willing to spend more to qualify for free shipping.